jsenv/https-local/README.md

 The authority root certificate expires after 20 years which is close to the maximum allowed duration.

-In the very unlikely scenario where you are using the same machine for more than 20 years, re-execute [installCertificateAuthority](#installCertificateAuthority) to update certificate authority and restart your server.
+In the very unlikely scenario where you are using the same machine for more than 20 years, re-execute [installCertificateAuthority](#installCertificateAuthority) to update certificate authority then restart your server.

 # installCertificateAuthority